Social Security Numbers

 - DECATUR OFFICE: 3554 Covington Hwy, Decatur, GA 30032

 - DOWNTOWN ATLANTA OFFICE: 401 W. Peachtree Street NW, Suite 2860, Fl.
 28th, Atlanta, GA 30308

 - NORCROSS OFFICE: 4365 Shackleford Road, Norcross, GA 30093

 To locate other SSA offices in the Atlanta area, visit the SSA website>>

 If your application is approved, the SSA will mail your social security card to you.
 This usually takes about 2 weeks.

-Each fall, representatives from the SSA come to campus to help students apply for social security numbers.
+Before the start of the fall semester, representatives from the SSA come to campus to help students apply for social security numbers.

-You should sign up only if you:
+You can sign up for an on-campus social security appointment only if you: